“All my work files are stored on an external storage device but my computer cannot open external hard drive. How do I fix this?”

 Compatible with every file type (photos, videos, music, documents, databases, etc).

-Recover external hard drive files if they’ve been deleted or lost, if the device has been damaged, or if it was formatted.
+Recover external hard drive files even if they’ve been deleted, damaged, or formatted.

 Cautiously recover data without overwriting the original files.

 Support all Windows OS (including Windows 11) and Mac OS.

 Step 1: Download and install AnyRecover on your computer then launch the program.
 Select a disk under the “Hard Disk Drives” tab.

 Step 2: After selecting the location where you lost data, hit “Start” button to start scanning.
 The program will do all-around scan for lost files.